Thierry-JrD/Personal-CV/README.md

 To run this CV:

-1. A web browser (e.g., Chrome, Firefox, Safari).
+1. A web browser (e.g., Chrome, Firefox, Safari, Microsoft Edge, OperaGX).
 2. Basic knowledge of HTML and CSS (optional for viewing, helpful for customization).

 ## Running the Code